Deep Koopman-layered Model with Universal Property Based on Toeplitz Matrices: Deep Koopman-layered model

 \subsection{Approximation of Koopman generators using Toeplitz matrices}

-We consider training the model~\eqref{eq:model_flows} using given time-series data.
+Based on Remark~\ref{rmk:equiv_transform}, in the following, we focus on dynamical systems on $\mathbb{T}^d$.
+We train the model~\eqref{eq:model_flows} using given time-series data.
 For this purpose, we apply the Koopman operator theory.
 Let $L_j$ be the Koopman generator associated with the flow $g_j$.
-Since the Koopman operator $K^{t_j}_j$ of $g_j$ is represented as $\mr{e}^{t_jL_j}$, the model~\eqref{eq:model_flows} is represented as
+The Koopman operator $K^{t_j}_j$ of $g_j$ is represented as $\mr{e}^{t_jL_j}$.
+Since the model~\eqref{eq:model_flows} is defined using compositions, it is represented as $G=\mr{e}^{t_1L_1}\cdots \mr{e}^{t_JL_J}v$.